 The Benefits of Stem Cells

-There are numerous types of analogous stem cells; however, adipose derived stem cells have shown great promise for the relief of numerous disorders.
+There are numerous types of autologous stem cells; however, adipose derived stem cells have shown great promise for the relief of numerous disorders.
 Adipose derived stem cells are harvested from a patient’s own adipose tissue, which yields many more stem cells than blood or bone marrow.